atul-atul/atul-atul.github.io/docs/_posts/2024-04-21-consolidations-and-monopolies.md

 date: "2024-04-21"
 last_modified_at: 2024-07-18T00:00:01-00:00
 tags:
-  - "technical-reading"
+  - Technical-Reading
-  - thoughts
+  - Thoughts
-  - concepts
+  - Concepts
 ---
 If I remember correctly, around 2009/10/11/12 I used to read anything related to technology I found on the net.
 Of course I did not know many authoritative sources and quality of content was not always good.
 It never is.
 We have to curate, choose, etc. But those days I did not bother much about it.
 Mostly content creation was via personal sites.
 People used to write blogs then.
 Of course youtube and video content like conferences were there.
 But I consumed text more than videos (not so good home internet speed and data plans could have been factors).
 And Google Reader was there.
 I miss Google Reader.